DavAnders/SkillTogether/frontend/src/legal/privacy-policy.md

 ## 8. How to Contact Us

-If you have questions about this privacy policy, the data we hold on you, or you would like to exercise one of your data protection rights, please contact us at [Placeholder for now].
+If you have questions about this privacy policy, the data we hold on you, or you would like to exercise one of your data protection rights, please contact us at [our email](mailto:skilltogether.help@gmail.com).